Gabriel Harvey: Education

 Harvey received his early education at the town's grammar school, and matriculated at Christ's College, Cambridge, in 1566.
 In 1570 he was elected fellow of Pembroke Hall.
-Here he formed a friendship with Edmund Spenser, who may have been his pupil.
+Here he formed a friendship with Edmund Spenser (1552-1599), who may have been his pupil.

 Promotion of hexameter verse

 Harvey wished to be "epitaphed as the Inventour of the English Hexameter," and was a prime mover in a literary clique known as the Areopagus which attempted to impose the Latin rules of quantity on English verse.
-In a letter to "M. Immerito" (Edmund Spenser) Harvey says that Edward Dyer and Philip Sidney were helping forward "our new famous enterprise for the exchanging of Barbarous and Balductum Rymes with Artificial Verses."
-The letter includes a tepid appreciation of Spenser's Faerie Queene which had been sent to him for his opinion, and he gives examples of English hexameters illustrative of the principles enunciated in the correspondence.
+In a letter to Edmund Spenser, whom he playfully addresses as "M. Immerito," Harvey conveys how Edward Dyer and Philip Sidney (1554-1586) are of great help in forwarding the reputation of "our new famous enterprise for the exchanging of Barbarous and Balductum Rymes with Artificial Verses."

+This letter goes on to praise Spenser through a tepid appreciation of the Faerie Queene which Harvey had been given in search of his opinion.
+He gives examples of English hexameters illustrative of the principles enunciated in the correspondence.
 The opening lines--"What might I call this Tree?
 A Laurell?
-O bonny Laurell Needes to thy bowes will I bow this knee, and vayle my bonetto"—afford a fair sample of the success of Harvey's metrical experiments, which were an easy mark for the wit of Thomas Nashe.
-"He (Harvey) goes twitching and hopping in our language like a man running upon quagmires, up the hill in one syllable, and down the dale in another," says Nashe in Strange Newes, and he mimics him in the mocking couplet:
+O bonny Laurell Needes to thy bowes will I bow this knee, and vayle my bonetto"—provide a fair sample of the success Harvey's metrical experiments attained that were unfortunately an easy mark for the wit of Thomas Nashe.

+The latter would comment in Strange Newes how Harvey "goes twitching and hopping in our language like a man running upon quagmires, up the hill in one syllable, and down the dale in another."
+To Nashe's amusement it is all too easy to mimic Harvey as he does, for instance, through the following mocking couplet: